Walking into the complex plane to "order" better time integrators

 \section{Constructing a higher order time integrator}

 Is it possible then to construct 3-step path on which forward Euler would be 3rd order accurate?
 Would it be nth order accurate on an n-step complex path?
-To build intuition for the simplest higher order construction, we continue analyzing the linear problem in Subsection \ref{subsec:linearFEpaths}, and then prove that achieving higher order requires complex time-stepping.
-In Subsection \ref{subsec:nonlinearde}, we extend the construction of complex time-steppers to the general nonlinear problem.
+To build intuition for the simplest higher order construction, we continue analyzing the linear problem in Subsection \ref{subsec:linearFEpaths} and prove that achieving higher order requires complex time-stepping.
+We then demonstrate how to construct implicit methods for linear problems in Subsection \ref{subsec:linearimplicitpaths}.
+Later in Subsections \ref{subsec:nonlinearde}, \ref{subsec:implicit_nonlinear} and \ref{subsec:nonlineardeRK}, we extend the construction of complex time-steppers to the general nonlinear problem.